 In July 2013, Daegu city held the first chicken and beer festival, the Daegu Chimaek Festival, to help the local chicken industry which was adversely affected by the avian flu.
 The festival has now become a major annual summer festival for the young people.
-In 2014, the festival attracted 620,000 visitors (vs. 270,000 in 2013).
+However, due to Covid-19, the festival was cancelled in 2020.
+In 2018, the festival attracted 1.15 million visitors (vs. around 270,000 in 2013).
 During the festival, visitors can try complimentary chimaek offered by different establishments, enjoy pop music performances and watch or participate in various contests (like drinking contest, chicken sauce contest, spicy chicken eating contest).
-In 2014, a total of 350,000 chicken (including those offered as free samples) worth 6.3 billion won and about 2 billion won worth of beer and soft beverages were sold during the festival period.
+You can get further detail by visiting their website.
+You can also get a glimpse of the 2019 festival by watching this video.

 Chimaek as a theme in pop culture

 The K-pop singer, Kim Jin-ho, sings a song entitled “치맥” (Chimaek) – it is a song with light and relaxing tempo and goes well with the mood when having chimaek with friends.
 You can watch this video to listen to the song – in the video, you can also see the usual ways of enjoying chimaek by the Koreans such as watching sports events and gatherings with friends.

 In the popular Korean action comedy film, Extreme Job (극한직업), a group of detectives operated a fried chicken restaurant to use it for their undercover operation, and have achieved unexpected success in the business.